Terms of Service

 9. Indemnification.

 9.1 Vendor's General Indemnification.
-Vendor shall defend, indemnify, and hold harmless Company, its oPicers, directors, employees, counsel, agents, and attorneys-in-fact from and against any claims, demands, liabilities, expenses (including attorneys' fees and costs), or other losses for any injury or damage, including, but not limited to, any personal or bodily injury or property damage, relating to, arising out of, or resulting in any way from Vendor’s breach of these Terms or any defect in Products.
+Vendor shall defend, indemnify, and hold harmless Company, its officers, directors, employees, counsel, agents, and attorneys-in-fact from and against any claims, demands, liabilities, expenses (including attorneys' fees and costs), or other losses for any injury or damage, including, but not limited to, any personal or bodily injury or property damage, relating to, arising out of, or resulting in any way from Vendor’s breach of these Terms or any defect in Products.
 This duty to indemnify Company and the parties identified in the previous sentence shall be in addition to the warranty obligations of Vendor.

 9.2 Intellectual Property Indemnification.
-Vendor shall indemnify and hold harmless Company, its oPicers, directors, employees, counsel, agents and attorneys-in-fact from and against all damages and costs incurred by Company arising from the infringement of any patents, copyrights, or trademarks in the manufacture or marketing of the Products; provided that Company promptly notifies Vendor of the charge of infringement or legal proceeding.
+Vendor shall indemnify and hold harmless Company, its officers, directors, employees, counsel, agents and attorneys-in-fact from and against all damages and costs incurred by Company arising from the infringement of any patents, copyrights, or trademarks in the manufacture or marketing of the Products; provided that Company promptly notifies Vendor of the charge of infringement or legal proceeding.

 10. Vendor’s Representations and Warranties.
 Vendor represents and warrants to Company that: